jmangt/test-driven-puppet/git.md

 Having a centralized Git repository is useful when working with a team.
 The commands and work flow are the same whether your remote is a local directory or an URL in some internet server.

+Several companies offer centralized git repositories for you or your teams.
+Take a look at [GitHub.com](https://github.com/) or [BitBucket.org](https://bitbucket.org) if your are looking for such a service.

+ Git is the default way that public Puppet modules are shared.
+And most of this modules are hosted in Github.com.
+Go and take a look around you will be surprised what useful things you can find.

 ---

 [1] Pro Git.
 A must for learning about the tool, this book has been released under a Creative Commons license.
 And it is available for download at http://git-scm.com/book/en/v2